bagasabisena/dl-project-template/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── outputs            <- Model checkpoints, tensorboard logs, etc., the output of the model process │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── env.yaml           <- The requirements file for reproducing the analysis environment.
     │                         We use conda for managing the environment